 Annual Awards Program

 In 1984, our Foundation’s benefactor, Charles Edwin Stanton, established the Bonfils-Stanton Foundation Annual Awards to honor individuals making significant and unique contributions in the fields of Arts and Humanities, Community Service, and Science and Medicine.
-In 2016, the three Award categories were updated to reflect the Foundation’s philanthropic focus of supporting arts and culture: Artist Award, Community Service in the Arts, and Science, Medicine and the Arts.
+Over the past few years as the Foundation has refined its focus on arts and culture, so have these Annual Awards.
+What were once the categories of Arts and Humanities, Community Service, and Science and Medicine have been reimagined to the categories of Artist, Community Service in the Arts, and Arts and Society.

 For over three decades, the honor roll of distinguished recipients has grown to more than 100 Colorado individuals and organizations.
 The recognition includes a cash reward of $35,000 and an opportunity to inspire others to imagine, create, and engage in making our community a more vital place for all.